sguox002/leetcode/leetcode-all.md

 use sieve method to avoid TLE.
 ->>

+<<-1331	Rank Transform of an Array    		57.9%	Easy
+simple version of the 2d rank problem. sort and assign values.
+->>

 <<-1632.
 Rank transform of a matrix
 mxn matrix. rank matrix: smallest element in its row and column shall be 1. smaller value smaller rank. rank shall be as small as possible. same value on the row and col shall have the same rank.